ddsky/api-league-clients/javascript/docs/MediaApi.md

 - **Accept**: application/json

-## searchRoyaltyFreeImages
+## searchRoyaltyFreeImagesAPI

-> SearchRoyaltyFreeImages200Response searchRoyaltyFreeImages(query, opts)
+> SearchRoyaltyFreeImagesAPI200Response searchRoyaltyFreeImagesAPI(query, opts)

-Search Royalty Free Images
+Search Royalty Free Images API

 Search through hundreds of thousands of royalty free images to match any topic you want.
 The images are returned in a list with the URL, width, and height of the image.
 Additionally, you can find the license type and link of the image.